 On the other hand, to value someone or thing does not necessarily make them or it valuable objectively, only subjectively.
 This involves personal affection toward what is considered valuable - by the beholder - when it may not be valuable objectively, i.e. it is not actually or objectively as valuable as we think or feel.

 For example, we can meet someone charming that we feel could be important to us, who turns out to be nothing like they presented themselves to be.
-The reality of who they are doesn't match the appeal of who we thought they were or they presented themselves (itself) to be.
+The reality of who they are doesn't match the appeal of who we thought they were or who they presented themselves to be.

 Valuing things vs persons

 A classic example of a thing (vs a person) not being as valuable as we thought would be a product that doesn't equal or live up to the promise or "sales pitch" e.g. a job, a certain level of wealth, a potential partner, a particular car, a bigger house, even something simple like a purse or a pair of shoes etc. As we learn more about these things, the actual value doesn't match the hope - or hype if you prefer.
+As a result, we often despise the very things we sought so diligently when they do not deliver what we sought them for.

 It is pretty common for all of us to place a higher value on someone or something more than it's actually worth.